 TriMix is a prescribed, injectable medication consisting of three active ingredients: alprostadil, papaverine and phentolamine.
 Together, these three medications help to relax, expand, and fill the corpus cavernosum (erectile tissue) with blood resulting in an erection shortly after administration.
-Unlike oral medications, TriMix is localized to the intended area rather than having to flow through the bloodstream into other areas of the body.
-TriMix is self-administered and easy to perform in the comfort of your own home.
+Unlike oral medications, TriMix injections are localized to the intended area rather than having to flow through the bloodstream into other areas of the body.
+TriMix injections are self-administered and can be performed quickly and easily from the comfort of your own home.

 TriMix is indicated in the treatment of males with erectile dysfunction.
 This injectable medication is indicated for patients who are unable to safely take, or who have not had good results from PDE5 inhibitors.
 Trimix provides satisfactory results in up to 90% of patients.